microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 ## Using Labeling UX

-(left pane, middle pane, right pane) introduction (canvas for rendering...)
-(label pane for rendering all fields and the label value...)
+Before starting the detailed tutorial regarding how to label your document.
+Let's have a quick tour of the Labeling UX application.
+Labeling UX application basically consist of three pane:

+- **Label Canvas** (Middle part of application)
+  This is where you perform specifying label value and inspect label value of your document.
+  On the top-left corner of label canvas, there is a "Region" button, which provide you to draw region for specifying label value of an area in the document.
+  On the top right corner, there is a layer filter icon which allows you to toggle "Text", "Table" and "Selection mark" layer.
+  On the bottom-center, there is a page control tool which allow you to switch to a different page of document.
+  On the bottom-right corner, there is a set of tool for you to zoom in/zoom-out/zoom to fit and rotate the document.
+- **Document gallery** (left pane)
+  This is where all the thumbnails of your documents would be displayed.
+By clicking on thumbnail of document, you can switch the document rendered in the label canvas.
+  While hovering on the thumbnail of your document, a "Delete" icon would be displayed.
+If you would like to delete the document, you could click on the icon.
+Notice that the document and its corresponding `ocr.json` and `labels.json` will be deleted as well.
+- **Label Pane** (right pane)
+  This is where you can create label key and view all the label key you have created as well as assigning label value to a label key or inspect the label value of a label key.

-[the screenshot of three pane]
+[the screenshot of three pane and framed there location]

-(key value pair relationship for field and label explain)

-To label a document consists of three main actions:
+To label a document is to assign key-value pairs for a document.
+For example, if there is text `Due date: 12/15/2021` in your document, you might want to create a label key `Due date` and assign label value `12/15/2021` to it.
+With that said, to label a document consists of three main actions:

 - Creating label key
-- Specify the label value with bounding boxes or region
+- Specify the label value
 - Assigning the specified label value to a label key

-In the this section, how each action could be performed with one or several approaches using Labeling UX application will be elaborated.
+In this section, how each action could be performed with one or several approaches using Labeling UX application will be elaborated.

 Notice that table labeling is more complex and will be explained in a separate topic at the end of this section.